OmniVirt/OmniVirt-iOS-SDK/README.md

 # Create VR ad space and run your ad campaigns

    Sell your own campaigns and dynamically insert campaign with no hard-coding/development work required into your app.
    Backfill your inventory with premium CPM experiences from OmniVirt’s network of advertisers.
+We support both 360° and 2D video ads inside VR apps.

    Please sign up for OmniVirt account to create Ad Space and replace your Ad Space ID below.